 The International Commissions account includes the U.S.-Mexico Boundary and Water Commission, the International Fisheries Commissions, the International Boundary Commission, the International Joint Commission, and the Border Environment Cooperation Commission.
-The FY2006 request of \$70 million is an 11.1% increase from the FY2005 level of \$63 million.
+The FY2006 request of \$70 million was an 11.1% increase from the FY2005 level of \$63 million.

 Congressional Action.
-The House measure recommends \$63.8 million, slightly more than the current FY2005 level of \$63.3 million, but \$7 million less than the President's request.
+The House measure recommended \$63.8 million, slightly more than the current FY2005 level of \$63.3 million, but \$7 million less than the President's request.
 The Senate approved a total of \$70 million for international commissions.
+The conference report includes \$67.3 million - more than the House-passed level, but less than the FY2006 request and the Senate-passed level.